Are you tired of dealing with excessive paper-based processes in your AP department?

-Deciding to go paperless is the first step in getting a handle on invoicing-to-pay.
+Deciding to go paperless is the first step in getting a handle on a faster and easier invoicing-to-pay workflow.

-Accounts payable automation system gives businesses a way to go paperless in both handling, organizing and "filing" invoices without the inundation of mountains of papers, AND also offers a way to make payments without the cost and time associated with printing, stuffing and mailing paper checks.
+Accounts payable automation software eliminates most of the paper involved with manual invoice processing and offers a way to make payments without the cost and time associated with printing, stuffing, and mailing paper checks.

-Need more information to help get management comfortable with fully automating accounts payable?
+Need more information to help get your team more comfortable with fully automating accounts payable?

 The following is both a template and goal-setting approach to get the buy-in at every level of the organization.
 It is based on recommended steps by the Institute of Finance and Management for transitioning to paperless invoice-to-pay.

-4 steps (and a plan of action) for going paperless for invoice-to-pay process
+4 Steps (and a plan of action) for Adopting a Paperless Invoice-to-Pay Process

 Go for short- as well as long-term goals.
 For example, common goals include objectives to: